Hungary 2026

 If independent polls are right

-Based on current polling averages, both scenarios produce a surprisingly similar result: the winner gets 117 seats.
+Based on 30-day pre-election polling averages, both scenarios produce a surprisingly similar result: the winner gets 117 or 118 seats.
 But OrbΓ‘n needs a 6-point lead to get there.
 Magyar needs 13.
-The opposition needs more than twice the margin to win the same number of seats.
+The opposition needs more than twice the margin to win almost the same number of seats.
 That's not an accident β€” it's the result of systematic changes to the electoral system.

 OrbΓ‘n redrew district boundaries in 2011 to favour Fidesz's rural base β€” and did so again in late 2024, reducing Budapest's districts from 18 to 16 while adding two in the countryside.
-This is largely where the built-in disadvantage for the opposition comes from.
 He also eliminated the second-round runoff that had previously forced parties to form coalitions.
 The result is a system where the largest party β€” even without a majority β€” wins far more seats than its vote share would suggest, as long as the opposition is fragmented.
-This is how Fidesz won a two-thirds supermajority with only 49% of the vote in 2018.
+This is how OrbΓ‘n won a two-thirds supermajority with only 49% of the vote in 2018.

 But the opposition isn't fragmented in 2026.
 Magyar's Tisza party has united anti-OrbΓ‘n voters behind a single list and is running candidates in all 106 districts.
 The structural advantage doesn't disappear β€” but in a two-horse race, it narrows dramatically.

-On April 12, this page will shift to tracking official results and independent projections as they come in.
-Bookmark this page or subscribe to updates.
+After polls close at 19:00 CEST, this page will shift to tracking official results and independent projections as they come in.
+Bookmark this page or use the signup box below for a wrap-up email when the night is over.

 About this site

 We built this site to document the 2026 Hungarian parliamentary election in real time.
 Polling data is sourced from all major Hungarian institutes, grouped by their political ties β€” "government-aligned" means the pollster has documented financial or institutional ties to Fidesz or the Hungarian government.
 We do not produce polls.
-On April 12, this page will shift to tracking official results and independent projections as they come in.
+After polls close at 19:00 CEST, this page will shift to tracking official results and independent projections as they come in.